sdmrf/BurpSuite-Pro/README.md

 ![BurpSuite-Banner](https://raw.githubusercontent.com/sdmrf/BurpSuiteLoaderGen/main/Media/BurpSuitePro_2.png)

 ## Disclaimer
-This repository is intended solely for educational purposes. or maybe not who knows?
+This repository is intended solely for educational purposes, or maybe not who knows?

 ## Overview
 This repository provides a streamlined method for installing Burp Suite Professional with a single command.
 While a manual installation guide is also available, we recommend the automated process for convenience.